ronanokane/StopLimitChain/README.md

 Purpose
 =======

 Binance doesn’t support limit or stop orders for unlisted fiat/stablecoin pairs.
 This project combines a ticker (3400+ symbols) and indirect two-step orders to fill that gap.
 Originally wrote to get around the removal of ZEC/USDC pair listing.
 You could only buy it with ETH and BTC.
-This forces someone into buying into volatility just to place an order.
-This script allows orders to be placed without first buying an intermediary crypto.
-Infact the intermediary crypto is not bought or sold until the trigger is met.
+This forces someone into buying ETH or BTC first just to place an order.
+This script removes the need to have a tradeable pair first to place the order as the buy or sell action comes later and is a seperate script anyway.

 Dependencies
 ------------